bmuschko/ide-composable-build/README.md

 #### After

-The `common` project have been opened (from the context dialog of a project) which means that `app` can directly use the source dependency.
+The `common` projects have been opened (from the context dialog of a project) which means that `app` can directly use the source dependency.

 ![Eclipse after](imgs/eclipse_source_dependency.png)